Dark Walker in the Early Universe: A Strongly Coupled Sector Model

-Taking the slow-roll parameter $\epsilon$ to be $0.0097$ according to \cite{Planck:2018jri}, we find that $f_{\text{NL},\psi}\approx16$ and $f_{\text{NL},F}\approx3.5\times10^{-3}$, which are desirable because they are around the center of the latest observation $f_{\text{NL}}=6\pm46$, as shown in \cite{Jung:2025nss}.
-Notice that the choice of $H_{\text{inf}}$ will significantly affect the value of $f_{\text{NL}}$.
 Figure \ref{fig:shape_functions} shows the shape functions with $\mathcal{O}_\psi$ and $\mathcal{O}_F$ exchanges.
-Both of them are near-orthogonal, while the squeezed limit behaviors degenerate with the equilateral non-Gaussianity.
+Both of them are near-equilateral, while the squeezed limit behaviors degenerate with the equilateral non-Gaussianity.
 Only the full shapes of the bispectra can break this degeneracy, as emphasized in \cite{Pimentel:2025rds}.

-{\bf After inflation.}---After the inflation ends, the universe becomes almost flat.
+{\bf After inflation.}---This section connects the inflationary phase to the present-day dark matter abundance.
+After the inflation ends, the universe becomes almost flat.
 The interactions $\dot{\pi}\mathcal{O}_\psi$ and $(\partial_\mu\pi)^2\mathcal{O}_\psi$ will freeze, since the energy scale becomes too small compared to the EFT of inflation scale $M_{\text{pl}}|{\dot{H}_{\text{inf}}}|^{1/2}$.
-However, even though the linear mixing interaction $\dot{\pi}\mathcal{O}_\psi$ remains small before it gets frozen, its nature as a relevant operator will drag our model into the gapped phase, creating bound states.
-They are natural dark matter candidates.
-We expect them to be standard SIMP-like dark matter.
-When we take the ratio between the dark matter mass and the freeze-out temperature to be the standard choice $x_f\equiv m_{\text{DM}}/T_{f}\sim20$, we can believe that the lightest state dominates.
-By taking the freeze-out temperature to be below the QCD phase transition scale, the dark sector will remain in thermal equilibrium with the SM particles before freeze-out.
-The masses of the lowest lying states of pseudoscalars (PSs) and vector mesons (Vs) can be read from \cite{Witzel:2024bly,Rinaldi:2015axa}.
-The mass of the lightest vector mesons is 2.2 times the mass $m_{\text{PS}}$ of the lightest pseudoscalars, which means that the vector mesons are not the light vector mesons discussed in \cite{Bernreuther:2023kcg}.
-The pseudoscalars will dominate the relic abundance, since the vector mesons freeze out first.
-We can infer the mass scale of the dark pseudoscalars from the observed relic abundance.
-Since the bound states come from confinement, induced by a small relevant deformation, the information of interactions in the conformal phase has negligible impacts on the properties of bound states.
-It is worth mentioning that if the fermions have light masses in the UV \cite{LatKMI:2016xxi,LatticeStrongDynamics:2023bqp}, the DM could become the dilaton forbidden dark matter, discussed in \cite{Appelquist:2024koa}.
+However, even though the linear mixing interaction $\dot{\pi}\mathcal{O}_\psi$ remains small before it freezes, its nature as a relevant operator will drag our model into the gapped phase.
+The gapped states are natural DM candidates.
+The masses of the lowest lying states of pseudoscalars (PSs) and vector mesons (Vs) can be read from the lattice QCD results \cite{Witzel:2024bly,Rinaldi:2015axa}, where the mass of the lightest vector mesons $m_{\text{V}}$ is 2.2 times the mass of the lightest pseudoscalars $m_{\text{PS}}$.
+We will assume that the DM is made of the lightest pseudoscalars.
+We will use the \textit{freeze-in} process to produce DM, mainly following the framework discussed in \cite{Redi:2021ipn,Hong:2019nwd}.
+It is worth mentioning that if the fermions have light masses in the UV \cite{LatKMI:2016xxi,LatticeStrongDynamics:2023bqp}, the DM could become the dilaton forbidden dark matter, as discussed in \cite{Appelquist:2024koa}.